 Iowa state rules are explained in more detail below, but a number of them focus on identifying and handling older drivers who may have become unsafe behind the wheel.

 Vision test: Required at renewal.
-MVD personnel will conduct a test free, or drivers can have an exam performed by an outside vision specialist, who must complete a Vision Report and conduct the exam within 30 days of the renewal request.
+MVD personnel will conduct a vision test free, or drivers can have an exam performed by an outside vision specialist, who must complete a Vision Report and conduct the exam within 30 days of the renewal request.

 Written test: May be required if driver is the subject of an unsafe driving investigation.